Dear grandma

 The Swiss funeral portal.

-You haven’t found what you are looking for yet?
-You are welcome to contact the board of the Swiss Funeral Directors Association
+Haven’t found what you’re looking for?
+You are welcome to contact the Board of the Swiss Funeral Directors Association.